Expert Architects In London

 Extension Architecture is one of the leading Architecture & Planning Consultant practices in London.
-We are a small group of designers and thinkers who specialise in House Extensions, Planning Applications, Building Regulation Drawings, and Project Management.
-If you are looking for a practise to take you all the way from creative direction to the ground up, Extension Architeture is here to help.
+We are a small group of designers and thinkers who specialise in house extensions, planning applications, building regulation drawings, loft conversions london and project management.
+If you are looking for reliable architects in London to take you all the way from creative direction to the ground up, extension architecture is here to help.

-Extension Architecture is a London-based, multidiciplinary group of Architects and Designers who have completed thousands of planning applications throughout the United Kingdom.
-The practise was founded by director Youn-ou Kim, and has been working with accomplished designers for over eleven years to produce innovative and exciting projects.
-EA is a studio specialising in single storey rear extensions, house extensions, planning applications and creative direction.
-Whatever the project, no matter the scale, Extension Architecture is commited to responding to each design in a uniqe and creative way.
+Extension Architecture is a London-based, multidisciplinary group of Architects and Designers who have completed thousands of planning applications throughout the United Kingdom.
+The practise was founded by director Youn-Ou Kim, and has been working with accomplished designers for over eleven years to produce innovative and exciting projects.
+EA is a studio specialising in single storey rear extensions, house extensions London, planning applications and creative direction.
+Whatever the project, no matter the scale, our architects in London are committed to responding to each design in a unique and creative way.

 AS FEATURED IN

-Our team of Architectural Designers consists of highly talented creatives and technicians alike.
+Our team of architectural designers consist of highly talented creatives and technicians alike.
 We love a good challenge and never fail to design and deliver.
-From residential property to cultural buildings and iconic commercial landmarks, our team’s experience spans projects of all description.
+From residential property to cultural buildings and iconic commercial landmarks, our architects in London have experience suitable for projects of all description.

 Dedicated Planning Consultants

-Our team of Architects, Designers, Surveyors, Technicians and Planning Officers have seen it all before.
-We’re the leading residential Architecture Studio in the United Kingdom and have worked with projects of all shapes and sizes.
-This means we have helped thousands of people extend up and down the country – all from under one roof!
+Our team of designers, surveyors, technicians, planning officers and architects in London have seen it all before.
+We’re the leading residential architecture studio in the United Kingdom, having worked with projects of all shapes and sizes.
+This means that we have helped thousands of people extend their properties up and down the county – all from under one roof!

 Our service area in London